 When you create an e-commerce, the system automatically creates one category type "DEPARTMENT", which will be the root level of the Category Tree.
 The "DEPARTMENT" category is not a real category but It's necessary for creating the categories that will be displayed in the e-commerce.
 All others categories will be sublevels of the "DEPARMENT" category and must be type "CATEGORY".

 Bellow, you will see an example of an e-commerce with five categories: 3 categories level 1 (the parent category must be the "DEPARMENT" category) and two level 2 under "Dairy Products" category:

-For a better user experience, It’s recommended that products be in the lower levels, because the higher levels show the products contained in their sublevels.
+It’s recommended that products be in the lower levels, because the higher levels show the products contained in their sublevels.

 You can have the same product in different categories, such as “Dutch cheese” in the example above.

-It's important to know that the categories contain "CATALOGS" and not "PRODUCTS", so you can have products within different categories per store. this is possible because each catalog record must have a store and category (one or more) associated with it.
+It's important to know that the categories contain "CATALOGS" and not "PRODUCTS", so you can have products within different categories per store.
+This is possible because each catalog record must have a store and category (one or more) associated with it.
 If you want to have one special category only in one store, the only thing that you need to do is create catalogs with the category and that Store.